Skip to content

 Click here for the previous slide.
 Click here for the next slide.

 A standout feature of Online-Therapy.com is its integrated online CBT program, which includes eight learning sections with virtual worksheets.
 These worksheets help you understand CBT while also facilitating communication with your therapist.
-CBT is one of the most effective therapeutic modalities for anxiety due to its evidence-based approach, which aims to identify and change maladaptive thought patterns and behaviors to alleviate symptoms and improve overall functioning.
+Expect to fill out many worksheets and really engage in the course to get the best results.

 To take a deeper look, visit our full Online-Therapy.com review.